khakhalin/notes/keywords/pydantic.md

 * Check the value of the field (as shown above)
 * Check if it's not None (technically, also value-checking)
 * Check if at least one key is present

+Other interesting uses:
+* `@validator("var1", "var2")` - validates more than one variable.
+The syntax is quite weird tho: you have to detine the validator method as `def myfun(cls, v, values, field)`.
+Then somehow `v` takes the value to be validated, but the only way to figure out which one, is to look at `field.name` (which is a `str`).
+So in practice this "double-validator" would have to have an `if.. elif` semaphore structure inside.
+And then the only way to reach out for `var1` if you're processing `var2` is to do `values['var1]` apparently.
+(And it may be read-only, right?
+Not sure...)
+* `@validator(… , always=True)` - my undersatnding is that by default validators are only called on implicit assignments, but not on `_init_`, and not for default values.
+While setting `always` to `True` makes sure they are always called.
+* `@validator(… , each_item=True)` - if a field is actually a list (or any iterable), with this parameter set, the method will be called on individual elements, not on a list of it.
+* `… pre=True` - apparently makes this validator be called before other validators.

 In `V2` the syntax has changed! 🔥🔥🔥 - see the migration guide on Pydantic site